 The research segment of this fellowship offers experiences in implementation of interventions with teachers, children and parents, opportunities for qualitative interviewing, and participation in data entry, analysis, and interpretation.
 There will also be opportunities for academic publications, development of policy recommendations, and presentations.
 The degree of participation in research development, implementation and publication is based on the fellow's career goals and level of experience.

 - Experience in psychological testing of children under the age of 5 years with a wide range of behavioral presentations

 - Experience in working with individuals with a range of developmental challenges including autism

 - Knowledge of childcare

 Depending on prior level of experience and interest, fellows may have the opportunity to supervise graduate student externs and other trainees.

-NOT ACCEPTING APPLICATIONS FOR 2018-2019
+NOT ACCEPTING APPLICATIONS

 The Behavioral Health in Urban Schools Program at Children’s Hospital of Philadelphia (CHOP) is committed to conducting culturally relevant applied research in schools that serve children of low income and ethnic minority backgrounds who are at risk for mental health problems and underutilization of mental health services.
 The primary goal of the BHUS Program is to reduce barriers to mental health care, with a particular focus on improving access to behavioral health services for children and families in school settings.